AcidTheDrop/citron-wrap/README.md

 # 🎮 citron-wrap

-> Seamless controller configs for Citron on Steam Deck — no more re-binding every time you switch modes.
+> Seamless controller config swapper for Citron on Steam Deck — no more re-binding every time you switch modes.

 ---